 Sure, there are outdoor jobs that will be difficult to get done in the high winds of winter, but even winter has calm days, so work on the house and cabin will still carry on, just at a slower pace until spring.

 And what of those first weeks of living here?
-They were so hard!
-I thought for a while, that we’d made a dreadful mistake.
+It was a steep learning curve!

 Well, although it sometimes feels like we haven’t achieved much this year, in reality, there are huge differences to those early days.
-We now laugh about the unusual living arrangements, split between the house and cabin, the lack of a working sink anywhere, the lack of running hot water, a toilet that flushes, heating (more on that in a moment!) and strip washing with a bucket.
+We now laugh about the unusual living arrangements, split between the house and cabin, the lack of a working sink anywhere, the lack of running hot water, a toilet that flushes and strip washing with a bucket.